deljdlx/cecho/README.md

-# cecho - Echo amélioré en C
+# cecho - Custom echo

 ## Disclaimer
 This project is an experimentation and should not be used in production.